Strong-TransCenter: Improved Multi-Object Tracking based on Transformers with Dense Representations: Experiments

-Where $Dist$ is the fused association distance, $d_{emb}$ is the appearance embedding distance, $d_{iou}$ is the bounding box IoU distance and $\lambda$ is a configurable parameter for the respective weight, that we chose as $0.5$ for this example after testing various values.
+Where $Dist$ is the fused association distance, $d_{emb}$ is the appearance embedding distance, $d_{giou}$ is the bounding box GIoU distance and $\lambda$ is a configurable parameter for the respective weight, that we chose as $0.5$ for this example after testing various values.
 We found that like in \cite{Aharon2022} the best way to utilize the information from the embedding distances is by using the minimum between the two distances.
-The minimum is taken after filtering the IoU distance with a higher threshold to guarantee the track predicted position and the positions of the potential matchings are close, before considering a match based on appearance.
+The minimum is taken after filtering the GIoU distance with a higher threshold to guarantee the track predicted position and the positions of the potential matches are close, before considering a match based on appearance.